GeoscienceAustralia/dea-intertidal/README.md

 **Contact:** For assistance with any of the Python code or Jupyter Notebooks in this repository, please post a [Github issue](https://github.com/GeoscienceAustralia/dea-intertidal/issues).
 For questions or more information about this workflow, email Robbi.BishopTaylor@ga.gov.au.

 **To cite:**
 > Bishop-Taylor, R., Sagar, S., Lymburner, L., Beaman, R.L., 2019.
 Between the tides: modelling the elevation of Australia's exposed intertidal zone at continental scale.
-Estuarine, Coast and Shelf Science. https://doi.org/10.1016/j.ecss.2019.03.006
+Estuarine, Coastal and Shelf Science. https://doi.org/10.1016/j.ecss.2019.03.006

 > Sagar, S., Roberts, D., Bala, B., Lymburner, L., 2017.
 Extracting the intertidal extent and topography of the Australian coastline from a 28 year time series of Landsat observations.
 Remote Sensing of Environment 195, 153-169. https://doi.org/10.1016/j.rse.2017.04.009